 \subsection{Explorer}

-Above all, we randomly download \num{10000} papers in the artificial intelligence domain from \texttt{arXiv}, collect their metadata including titles and abstracts, and employ PyMuPDF~\cite{pymupdf} and \texttt{MinerU}~\cite{mineru}, two tools designed for PDF parsing, to extract both textual and non-textual elements from the papers.
+Above all, we randomly download \num{10000} papers in the artificial intelligence domain from \texttt{arXiv}, collect their metadata including titles and abstracts, and employ PyMuPDF~\citep{pymupdf} and \texttt{MinerU}~\citep{mineru} to extract both textual and non-textual elements from the papers.

 For the explorer, its goal is to generate rational question-answer pairs with sampled contexts.
 Based on different question types, we design three different modes: 1) For single type, we first randomly choose a paper and an element.
-Then, corresponding contexts are extracted according to the category of the element (e.g., \texttt{table\_html} and \texttt{table\_caption} for a table), and the explorer is expected to output a long-form question-answer pair.
-2) Regarding retrieval type, instead of contexts, the explorer only receives the title and abstract as inputs, and is required to generate a question that indicates the paper.
-The corresponding answer is the title of that paper.
-3) As for comprehensive type, we basically follow single type, while the only difference is that we provide the title and abstract along with the context, and ask the explorer to somehow elicit the paper that the question is about.
-To improve the quality of QA pairs, we adopt chain-of-thought~\cite{cot} and hand-written category-based hint prompts.
+Then, corresponding contexts are extracted according to the category of the element, and the explorer is expected to output a long-form QA pair.
+2) Regarding retrieval type, instead of contexts, the explorer only receives the title and abstract as inputs, and is required to generate a QA pair in which the answer is the paper title and the question is designed to pinpoint the corresponding paper.
+3) As for comprehensive type, we basically follow single type, while the only difference is that we provide the title and abstract along with the context, and ask the explorer to elicit the paper where the element comes from in the question.
+To improve the quality of QA pairs, we adopt chain-of-thought~\citep{cot} and hand-written category-based hint prompts.